 Adams’ two terms as Vice President were frustrating experiences for a man of his vigor, intellect, and vanity.
 He complained to his wife Abigail, “My country has in its wisdom contrived for me the most insignificant office that ever the invention of man contrived or his imagination conceived.”

 When Adams became President in 1797, the war between the French and British was causing great difficulties for the United States on the high seas and intense partisanship among contending factions within the nation.
 His administration focused on France, where the Directory, the ruling group, had refused to receive the American envoy and had suspended commercial relations.

 Adams sent three commissioners to France, but in the spring of 1798, word arrived that the French Foreign Minister Talleyrand and the Directory had refused to negotiate with them unless they would first pay a substantial bribe.
 Adams reported the insult to Congress, and the Senate printed the correspondence, in which the Frenchmen were referred to only as “X, Y, and Z.”

 The nation broke out into what Thomas Jefferson called “the XYZ fever,” which was increased in intensity by Adams’s actions and encouragement.
 Congress appropriated money to complete three new frigates and to build additional ships and authorized the raising of a provisional army.
 It also passed the Alien and Sedition Acts, intended to frighten foreign agents out of the country and to stifle the attacks of Republican editors.
 Though President Adams did not call for a declaration of war, hostilities began at sea anyway.
-At first, American shipping was almost defenseless against French privateers, but by 1800, armed merchantmen and U.S. warships were clearing the sea lanes.
+At first, American shipping was almost defenseless against French privateers, but by 1800, armed merchantmen and U.S. warships cleared the sea lanes.
 Despite several brilliant naval victories, the war fever finally subsided.